DrEverr/Low_level_IO/README.md

 # Low_leve_IO
 Made for fun and curiosity.
-Low level C program to perform input and output from console.
+Low level C program to perform input and output from console to file.